 37. The outline monitoring plan from Chapter 7 sets out components that remain reflective of the areas identified in the discussion above.
-We have aligned that plan with specific components of our preferred plan, set out below, up to the second proposed transfer from 2033.
+We have aligned that plan with additional feedback from Defra and the Environment Agency, as well as specific components of our preferred plan.
+This is set out below, up to the second proposed transfer from 2033.

 Plan component Rationale Monitoring Stakeholders Demand management activities Review efficacy of proposed activities to inform business operations and strategic planning; and manage associated risks of effectiveness.
 Annual Review data providing updates against targeted levels of our demand management activity.
 Consider external factors, such as government interventions.
 Our business leadership and regulators in the event planned activity is not seeking the anticipated outcome.
 Regional companies demand reforecasts are provided to further planning iterations.
 Our environmental destination (profile of abstraction reductions) Outcomes of our WINEP investigations will be known by 2030 and we will have reviewed our environmental destination profiles as required.
 Assess the appropriate adaptive plan branch, whilst implementing the revised profiles into future forecasts and iterations of the plan modelling.
 Regional companies where adaptive branch is triggered and revised environmental destination profiles alter our supply forecast.
-Proposed transfer to Southern Assess viability of proposed transfer with sufficient lead in time.
-Also expected to be Population growth (unit) recorded in regulated annual reporting.
-Southern Water, and regional companies where further plan iterations
+Headroom Headroom is a composite measure used across companies as part of planning process.
+Actual headroom being less than target headroom indicates review/action required to improve resource situation.
+Regional companies in the event resource position conflicts with regional plan needs (see specific reference to transfer below).
+Business leadership to consider impact and corrective action needs.
+Proposed transfer to Southern Water from 2033.
+Assess viability of proposed transfer with sufficient lead in time.
+Also expected to be considered in WRMP29, WRMP34.
+Population growth (unit) recorded in regulated annual reporting.
+Southern Water, and regional companies where further plan iterations refine best value plan programmes.